dereksonderegger/444/docs/22_Strings.md

 ```

 *Hint: Convert all the dashes to periods and then split on the dots.
 After that you'll have to further tear apart the date and time columns using str_sub().*

+2. Variable names in R may be and combination letters, digits, period, and underscore.
+However, they may not start with a digit and if they start with a period, they must not be followed by a digit.

+    ```r
+    strings <- c('foo15', 'Bar', '.resid', '_14s', '99_Bottles', '.9Arggh', 'Foo!','HIV Rate')
+    ```
+    The first four are valid variable names, but the last four are not.
+    a) First write a regular expression that determines if the string starts with a character (upper or lower case) or underscore and then is followed by zero or more numbers, letters, periods or underscores. *Notice I use the start/end of string markers.
+This is important so that we don't just match somewhere in the middle of the variable name.*

+        ```r
+        data.frame( string=strings ) %>%
+          mutate( result = str_detect(string, '^(???what goes here???)$' ))
+        ```
+    b)  Modify your regular expression so that the first group could be either `[a-zA-Z_]` as before or it could be a period followed by letters or an underscore.